initialed85/djangolang/README.md

 - [TODO] Better support for recursive schemas (in the case that they cause a graph cycle)
 - [TODO] Support for views
 - [TODO] Fix up the various templating shortcuts I've taken that cause `staticcheck` warnings (e.g. `unnecessary use of fmt.Sprintf`)
+- [TODO] Think about how to do hot-reloading on schema changes (is this mostly an infra problem?
+Not sure)
 - [TODO] Document all the features

 ## Usage for prod

-See the [initialed85/djangolang_example](https://github.com/initialed85/djangolang_example) as a contrived example that serves as a skeleton and
-[initialed85/camry](https://github.com/initialed85/camry) for a working "production" (at my house) system.
+See [initialed85/camry](https://github.com/initialed85/camry) for a practical usage of Djangolang.

 ## Usage for dev